-It would not have been tomatoes disappointed audiences threw at the players in Shakespeare's time - more like dried figs or oyster shells.
-Archaeologists whove excavated the Globe and Rose theaters, say theatergoers would have been munching on dried fruits, nuts, pies.
-It seems class lines also divided snack lines.
+Disappointed audiences in Shakespeare's time would not have thrown tomatoes at the players on stage.
+More like dried figs or oyster shells.
+Archaeologists who have excavated the Globe and Rose theaters say theatergoers would have been munching on fruits, nuts or pies.
+And it seems class lines also divided snack lines.
 The rich likely enjoyed sturgeon steaks and crab.
-Commoners or groundlings probably settled for then-cheap oysters.
+Commoners — or groundlings — probably settled for then-cheap oysters.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.